crash8229/led-cube-data/README.md

 # led-cube-data
 File specification used in my LED cube projects.
+This is still in alpha and expected to change a lot as I work out the praticality of implementing the specification with my projects.
 Currently, this package only includes parsers, serializers, and assemblers for Python.

 The file specification is defined in ksy files and an ods spreadsheet.
 Both can be found [here](doc/file_specification).